ErikCMorgan/new-pc-setup/README.md

 - Or you can find your own online and replace the contents within the `<language name="SCLEX_MYSQL"> </language>` tag
 - _(Optional)_ Open MySQL Workbench and go to `Edit` → `Preferences` → `Fonts and Colors` → `Select your scheme` dropdown.
 You can change this to different windows versions for a slightly different background as well.
 ### Notepad++ Themes
-- Download the Obsidian or Material Theme xml files from this repository.
+- Download the Obsidian or Material Theme .xml files from this repository.
 - Open the windows _run_ app with `⊞ Win + r` and go to `%APPDATA%\Notepad++`
 - Open themes folder, create a new folder named themes if it doesn't exists.
 - Place downloaded .xml file(s) inside the folder.